 Options for the Motor Vehicle Not Quite Able to Haul a Moped

-If you are unable to load the scooter into the vehicles you have access to, there are a few things you can do to get the scooter where it needs to go.
+If you are unable to load the scooter into the type of vehicle you have access to, there are a few things you can do to get the scooter where it needs to go.
 I’ve listed them in the order from the easiest to harder or more expensive option.

 If borrowing is off the table, look into your rental options.
 I have rented trucks from Home Depot in the past, and even car rental places may have trucks available for rent.